-Hampshire County Council is the admission authority for all community and voluntary controlled primary and secondary schools.
+Hampshire County Council is the admission authority for Liss Infant School.
 The admission arrangements are determined by the County Council, after statutory consultations.

 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
 If more than one school can offer a place, the parent’s highest stated available preference will be allocated.

-- Looked after children or children who were previously looked after (see (i) in Definitions).
+- Looked after children or children who were previously looked after (see definition i).

-- Children living in the catchment area of Liss Infant School (see (ii) in Definitions) who at the time of application have a sibling (see (iii) in Definitions) on the roll of the school or Liss Junior School who will still be on roll at the time of admission.
-[See 5 for additional children who may be considered under this criterion.]
+- Children living in the catchment area (see definition iv) of Liss Infant School who at the time of application have a sibling (see definition v) on the roll of Liss Infant School or Liss Junior School who will still be on roll at the time of admission.
+[See 7 for additional children who may be considered under this criterion.]

 - Other children living in the catchment area of Liss Infant School.

-- Children living out of the catchment area of Liss Infant School who at the time of application have a sibling (see (iii) in Definitions) on the roll of the school or Liss Junior School who will still be on roll at the time of admission.
-[Where a sibling was allocated a place at Liss Infant School or Liss Junior School in the normal admission round in a previous year because the child was displaced (see (iv) in Definitions) from the catchment school for their address, the application will be considered under 3, above, subject to the siblings still living in the catchment area.
-In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at Liss Infant School or Liss Junior School under this criterion as a consequence of their elder sibling’s displacement and they remain living in the catchment area].
+- Children living out of the catchment area who at the time of application have a sibling (see definition v) on the roll of Liss Infant School or Liss Junior School who will still be on roll at the time of admission.
+[Where a sibling was allocated a place at the school or Liss Junior School in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
+In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at the Liss Infant School or Liss Junior School under this criterion as a consequence of their elder sibling’s displacement and are still living in the catchment area for the school from which they were displaced].

 - Other children.

-- This criterion provides priority for children who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
-It can also be used for children who were previously looked after but immediately after being looked after became subject to an adoption order, child arrangements order, or special guardianship order.
-An adoption order is an order under section 46 of the Adoption and Children Act 2002 or section 12 of the Adoption Act 1976.
+Looked after children are defined as those who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
+Previously looked children are those who were previously looked after but immediately after being looked after became subject to an adoption order, child arrangements order, or special guardianship order.
+An adoption order is an order under section 46 of the Adoption and Children Act 200’2 or section 12 of the Adoption Act 1976.
 Child arrangements orders are defined in section 8 of the Children Act 1989, as amended by section 12 of the Children and Families Act 2014.
 Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.
 Section 14A of the Children Act 1989 defines a ‘special guardianship order’ as an order appointing one or more individuals to be a child’s special guardian (or special guardians).

-- ‘Sibling’ refers to brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or sister, step brother or step sister living as one family unit at the same address.
+(v) ‘Sibling’ refers to brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or sister, step brother or step sister living as one family unit at the same address.
 It will also be applied to situations where a full, half or adopted brother or sister are living at separate addresses.
-Categories 3 and 5 include children who at the time of application have a sibling for whom the offer of a place at the preferred school has been accepted, even if the sibling is not yet attending.
-It also includes, in the normal admissions round, children who have a sibling on roll in Year 2 at the preferred infant school at the time of application, where the parent has made a successful on-time application for a place for that sibling in Year 3 at a linked junior school and the parent is due to be notified of this on the national offer date.
+Categories 4 and 7 include children who at the time of application have a sibling for whom the offer of a place at the preferred school or linked junior school has been accepted, even if the sibling is not yet attending.
+It also includes, in the normal admissions round, children who have a sibling on roll in Year 2 at the preferred infant school at the time of application, who are successful in gaining a place at the linked junior school on the national notification date.

 Where a twin or child from a multiple birth is admitted to a school under this policy then any further twin or child of the same multiple birth will be admitted, if the parents so wish, even though this may raise the number in the year group above the school’s PAN.